Killswitch Engage: Incarnate (2015–2017)

-Atonement (2017–present)
+Atonement (2017–2023)

 On August 30, 2017, the band announced on their Instagram page that they were in the process of demoing material for their upcoming eighth studio album.
+They also went on a 15th anniversary tour for Alive or Just Breathing, once again playing it in its entirety.

 In April 2018, it was revealed that their former singer Howard Jones will appear on their new album performing a duet with Jesse Leach during a song that was revealed to be titled "The Signal Fire".

-The band cancelled their tour dates from April 26 to May 5 due to the need of vocalist Jesse Leach undergoing surgery on his vocal cords.
+The band cancelled their tour dates from April 26 to May 5 due to vocalist Jesse Leach undergoing surgery on his vocal cords.
+Following his successful surgery, the band then supported Iron Maiden on their Leagcy of The Best World Tour.
+While on the tour Leach began to experience writer’s block.
+By the end of tour, Dutkiewicz took him aside and offered words of inspiration.
+Leach recalled “I shared my unfinished lyrics, and he said, ‘You don’t even need all of these.
+Keep it simple.’,” Leach added “I was stressed out.
+I was insecure.
+A lot was going on in my head between writer’s block and the surgery.
+It was amazing to have a friend and producer like Adam mentally slap me upside the face and encourage me.”

-During an interview with the Wall of Sound: Up Against the Wall podcast in October 2018, Jesse Leach revealed more details about the song with former singer Howard Jones stating: "He does a verse, I do a verse, we sing the chorus together it's a real heavy shitkicker" and that the song was inspired by Howard's new band name Light the Torch and their friendship.
-On April 24, 2019, the band posted on their Instagram that the follow up to the 2016 album Incarnate would be released in the autumn.
+During an interview with the Wall of Sound: Up Against the Wall podcast in October 2018, Jesse Leach revealed more details about the song with former singer Howard Jones stating, "He does a verse.
+I do a verse.
+We sing the chorus together.
+It's a real heavy shitkicker."
+He also mentioned that the song was inspired by Howard's new band name Light the Torch and their friendship.
+On April 24, 2019, the band posted on their Instagram that the follow-up to the 2016 album Incarnate would be released in the autumn.
+During the spring of 2019, the band went on tour alongside Parkway Drive.

 According to Music Week, the band has signed with Metal Blade Records for the USA, Music for Nations for the UK, and an international contract with Columbia/Sony.
 These labels released the band's eighth studio album, Atonement, on August 16, 2019.
+The album sold 33,000 copies in its first week and peaked at number 13 on the Billboard 200, topped both the U.S Top Rock Albums and Hard Rock Albums Billboard and charted in the top 20 in 8 other countries.
+The album was met with positive reviews, praising the album for its powerful, emotional songwriting, the blend of brutal aggression and melodic hooks.